jonathanhogg/flitter/docs/canvas3d.md

 `camera_id=` *ID*
 : This specifies the camera to use for the output of this node in the window rendering tree.
-If not specified, then the default canvas camera is used.
+If not specified, then the default canvas render-group camera is used.

 Beyond this single attribute, the `!canvas3d` node combines the functionality of [transforms](#transforms), [render groups](#render-groups), [cameras](#cameras)